WING-NUS/SSID/When-Beginner-Read-Src.md

 ## A lazy solution for Issue [74](https://github.com/WING-NUS/SSID/issues/74)

 Since we have understood the workflow of SSID, we have come up with a lazy solution for Issue 74.

-In Step 4, we can add a checkpoint to see if the `length of token == 0`.
-If this is the case, we can inform user the submission format is incorrect.
-One possible reason is the `zip` process is incorrect.
+In Step 4, we can add a checkpoint to see if the length of token == 0.
+If this is the case, we can inform the user the submission format is incorrect.
+One possible reason is the zip process is incorrect.